Technical information of springs

 Spring nests is a way of minimizing the required space for the spring function.
 Two or three compression springs are designed to fit inside each other, meaning that the otherwise empty space inside the spring inner diameter is also used.
 The coil direction is alternated right-hand and left-hand between the springs.

 Circular wire cross-section dominate, but it can also be square, rectangular, elliptic… The axial deflection of a compression spring gives torsional stresses in the cross section of the wire.
 All types of helical compression springs can be theoretically treated with the use of semi-analytical method as long as the load is axial.
 Detailed analysis of other deflection modes requires non-linear FE-analysis.

-Extension springs are helical coil springs where force increases with increasing length.
+Extension springs (also called tension springs) are helical coil springs where force increases with increasing length.
 From a stress analysis point of view, they are very similar to helical compression springs.
 The opposite loading direction does however necessitate some distinguishing features.

 The ends of an extension spring need to transmit an extension force.
 The most common solution of the ends is to bend the wire at the spring ends to a shape suitable shape.
 This can be an open hook or a closed loop, it can be placed to center the force along the spring axis or have it out-of-center, the height and diameter of the loop can be varied within the limits of manufacturing.

 This kind of integrated end in extension spring often becomes the weakest link in the chain if the spring is used in a dynamic application with many load cycles.

 This is due to a stress concentration and an unfavorable residual stress distribution in the bend needed for the hook.
 For highly dynamic applications, this need to be considered in the design, but instead of designing the complete spring with the low stress levels needed for the hook to survive, solutions with separate end fittings is often used.